sgarciafer/feed-consumer/README.md

 ##### privateKey
 The private key used to sign the claims.
 The corresponding public key is the one that identifies your profile.

 Po.et's Feed Consumer uses [bitcore-lib](https://www.npmjs.com/package/bitcore-lib) `PrivateKey(privateKeyString).publicKey.toString()` to obtain the corresponding public key.

+More on how to generate a private key later in this document.

 ##### feedEntries
 A function that receives the parsed feed and returns either a node of the parsed xml tree or a promise that resolves to a node of the xml tree.
 This node must be an array of articles, also called feed entries.